The Insurance and Reinsurance Law Review: Cyber Insurance

 - A law firm's computer systems are hacked resulting in client data (or money) being lost.
 This may give rise to a claim under the firm's professional indemnity policy as well as its cyber policy.

-The UK regulators are aware of issues relating to silent cyber and the Prudential Regulatory Authority has issued regulatory guidance,9 which sets out how it expects insurers to 'introduce measures that reduce the unintended exposure' to cyber risk from physical and non-physical damage.
-In July 2019, Lloyd's mandated that all policies provide clarity regarding cyber coverage by either excluding or providing affirmative coverage.10
+The UK regulators are aware of issues relating to silent cyber and the Prudential Regulatory Authority has issued regulatory guidance,8 which sets out how it expects insurers to 'introduce measures that reduce the unintended exposure' to cyber risk from physical and non-physical damage.
+In July 2019, Lloyd's mandated that all policies provide clarity regarding cyber coverage by either excluding or providing affirmative coverage.9

 The importance of precise exclusions can be highlighted by reference to a common 'cyber exclusion' known as the CL380 clause.
-In summary, this clause is designed to exclude losses which are caused by malicious cyberattacks.
-However, the onus will be on insurers to prove that the cyber incident was malicious, and any inability to do so will mean that the exclusion does not bite.
-This is because CL380 does not deal with non-malicious cyber issues, which are in many cases, just as common.
-In these instances, the CL380 exclusion clause would not be apply, and the insurer may still face liability.
+In summary, this clause is designed to exclude losses caused by malicious cyberattacks.
+However, the onus will be on insurers to prove that the cyber incident was malicious and any inability to do so will mean that the exclusion does not bite.
+This is because CL380 does not deal with non-malicious cyber issues, which are, in many cases, just as common.
+In these instances, the CL380 exclusion clause would not apply and the insurer may still face liability.
+New exclusion clauses are now being introduced, but the CL380 clause can still be found in many policies.

 VI CYBER REGULATION

-Both pieces of legislation are likely to continue to apply and remain in force in the United Kingdom notwithstanding Brexit, and demonstrate the additional regulatory burden that businesses are having to comply with and insure against.
+Both pieces of legislation are likely to continue to apply and remain in force in the United Kingdom notwithstanding Brexit, and they illustrate the additional regulatory burden that businesses are having to comply with and insure against.

 1 Simon Cooper is a consultant at Ince.